CharlieLeee/Maize-plant-point-cloud-dataset/mature maize/README.md

 * Dense point cloud were generated using the sparse point cloud in the previous stage using either OpenMVS or PMVS2 & CMVS (integrated in VisualSFM)

 * All .ply files could be converted to .off and other common point cloud formats.

+* With the help of Point Cloud Library, all .ply files could be converted to .pcd (point cloud format)